jaberg/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 The [PyTables]_ library provides a high-performance HDF5 wrapper.
 It would make sense to use SkData and PyTables together, such as for example for low-level SkData routines to store and manipulate downloaded data.
+[Pylearn2_] is primarily a Theano-powered library for deep learning, but it also includes code to support experiments on a number of standard data sets (mostly of images).
+The focus on image data sets motivated Pylearn2's choice to provide a standard interface that is a great fit for image or vector classification tasks, but can be more awkward for different sorts of tasks.
+Pylearn2 does support huge data sets by appealing to PyTables and HDF5.
+Beyond the Python ecosystem, the torch-datasets package ([TorDat]_) provides data sets for the popular [Torch]_ machine learning library, that is Lua-based.

+There is also a growing number of Python projects that provide data set

 This paper is organized into the following sections: